matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 In Japanese, _Muda_ means _"waste"_ or _"futility"_ — any activity that consumes resources but creates no value.
 During the development of the Toyota Production System in the late 1940s through to the 1970s, Taiichi Ohno identified seven types of waste that hinder efficiency and productivity.
 In later years, a widely recognised eighth form of waste was added — often considered the most critical of all.

-Let’s explore how each of these eight wastes shows up in software development, and how to spot (and stop) them in your team.
+Let's explore how each of these eight wastes shows up in software development, and how to spot (and stop) them in your team.

 ## 1. Transportation (Yusō)

 In manufacturing, transportation waste is the unnecessary movement of materials — moving parts without improving them.
-In software, it’s the same pattern made invisible: unnecessary handoffs between people, tools, or environments.
+In software, it's the same pattern made invisible: unnecessary handoffs between people, tools, or environments.

 Every transfer adds friction and risk.
 Knowledge gets diluted, priorities drift, and work waits for permission to move.
-The cost isn’t just time — it’s lost clarity, context, and momentum.
+The cost isn't just time — it's lost clarity, context, and momentum.

 Reducing transportation means shortening the path from idea to running code in production and giving teams direct ownership of outcomes.